 As everyone knows, Iceland is a land shaped by fire and ice.
 Our blazing volcanoes are the reason for unique natural wonders like Svartifoss waterfall or the hexagonal black basalt columns at Reynisfjara beach close to Vík.

-We are lucky that we get to enjoy the colorful landscapes, unusual rock formations, charred lava fields, and bubbling Iceland hot springs produced by all of this geological activity.
+We are lucky that we get to enjoy the colorful landscapes, unusual rock formations, charred lava fields, bubbling Icelandic hot springs and even a geothermal hot river produced by all of this geological activity.
 Others, however, were not so lucky.

 The Laki Eruptions: Iceland's worst volcanic eruption